-It’s everyone’s favorite time of year: tax season!

-earlier wording | It’s everyone’s favorite time of year: tax season!
-This year individuals have until April 18 to file their 2021 federal income taxes.
+This year individuals have until April 18 to file their 2022 federal income taxes.
 And while there’s really not too much you can do to ease the burden of paying taxes, there are a few final moves you can make to maximize your benefits.

-Note that while the regular tax deadline is April 15, since that falls on a Friday this year, the IRS automatically extends it to Monday, April 18.
+Note that while the regular tax deadline is April 15, since that falls on a Saturday this year, the IRS automatically extends it to Tuesday, April 18.

 1. Take a Hard Look at Your 1099s

-Olesen said you’ll receive a 1099 from the brokerage company that holds them for you (Fidelity, Morgan Stanley, CompuShare…) and they will show your gain or loss, which you will have to pay capital gains on.
-Here’s where the big mistake can happen.
-I’ve witnessed many instances over the years where the tax form shows a cost basis of zero and the gain as the total amount you sold.
+Olesen said you’ll receive a 1099 from the brokerage company that holds the shares, and it will show a gain or loss, which might require you to pay capital gains tax.
+“Here’s where the big mistake can happen,” said Olesen.
+“I’ve witnessed many instances over the years where the tax form shows a cost basis of zero and the gain as the total amount you sold.
 That is not correct.
 You already paid income tax on it at that time it was granted and therefore your cost basis is the price the stock was given to you multiplied by the shares you were granted.”

-3. Contribute To an IRA
+2. Contribute To an IRA

-You have until April 15 to make contributions to your IRA.
-You can contribute up to $6,000 for tax year 2021 — $7,000 if you’re age 50 or older.
+You have until April 18 this year to make contributions to your IRA.
+You can contribute up to $6,000 for tax year 2022 — $7,000 if you’re age 50 or older.

-4. Get a Head Start on Your Kid’s College Fund
+3. Get a Head Start on Your Kid’s College Fund

 You may be done with college — but what about your kids?
-A great way to get a head start on their future educational costs and to possibly save on your 2021 income taxes is to dump some cash into your child’s 529 college savings plan.
+A great way to get a head start on their future educational costs and to possibly save on your 2022 income taxes is to dump some cash into your child’s 529 college savings plan.
 Depending on your state, this might get you a state tax deduction.

 The contribution doesn’t have to be for your own child to earn you a deduction.
 In Virginia, for example, Virginia529 account owners who are also Virginia taxpayers can deduct up to $4,000 per account per year, regardless of who the beneficiary is.

-5. Consult Your HR Department
+4. Consult Your HR Department

 “Call your Human Resources Department,” said Howard Dvorkin, CPA and chairman of Debt.com.
 “You might have work benefits that offer tax breaks.
 These are pretty specific.
 For example, did you have an HSA-eligible health insurance policy? …You can make extra contributions right now that will come off your taxes.”

 To be eligible, the insurance plan must be a high-deductible health plan with a minimum deductible of $1,400 for self-only coverage or $2,800 for family coverage.
-The maximum out-of-pocket expenses mustn’t exceed $7,000 for a self-only plan or $14,000 for a family plan.
+The maximum out-of-pocket expenses mustn’t exceed $7,050 for a self-only plan or $14,100 for a family plan.

-The deadline for making a 2021 contribution to your HSA is April 15, 2022.
+The deadline for making a 2022 contribution to your HSA is April 18, 2023.

-6. Make Sure Your Return Is Done Correctly
+5. Make Sure Your Return Is Done Correctly

-7. Get Expert Tax Help for Free (If Eligible)
+6. Get Expert Tax Help for Free (If Eligible)

 “The IRS has two programs, called Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE),” Dvorkin explained.

-VITA offers free basic return preparation to those who earn under $58,000 or are disabled or have limited ability to speak English.
+VITA offers free basic return preparation to those who earn under $60,000 or are disabled or have limited ability to speak English.

 More From GOBankingRates